Anesthesia: Types, Stages, Usage, Cost and Side effects

-What are the post-treatment guidelines?
+What are the uses of anesthesia?

-How long does it take to recover?
+How long does anesthesia last?

 Anesthesia may last for 45 minutes to 4 hours depending upon the anesthetic drug used.
 While local anesthesia may last for an hour or so, general anesthesia or the epidural and spinal anesthesia usually lasts for 3-4 hours.